yashughade10/codedamn-100DaysOfFrontend/README.md

 2. Gained the ability to elegantly hide excess text and display ellipsis (...) when text overflows its designated container, ensuring a clean and professional presentation.

 ##

+<h3>Day 14:</h3> CSS Text Shadow Lab
+<h4>Key Takeaways</h4>

+1. Used the art of creating captivating text shadow effects with the text-shadow property in CSS.
+2. Unveiled the magic of text color manipulation, enhancing the visual appeal of HTML elements.

+##